quintype/malibu/tutorial/how-to-add-a-new-schema.md

 # {{page.title}}

 _This tutorial was contributed by [Athira](https://www.linkedin.com/in/athira-m-r-835ab6105)_
 Structured data, also called schema markup, is a type of code that makes it easier for search engines to crawl, organize, and display your content.
 Most common requirements for SEO optimization are handled by [@quintype/seo](https://developers.quintype.com/quintype-node-seo/).
-However, it is possible to create a new schema markup according to different page type.
+However, it is possible to create a new schema markup according to the different page types.

 ## Adding new schema

 Let’s say you want to add `WebPage` Schema for all story pages.
 Follow the steps below!

 1 .
-Go to `app/server/app.js` and pass list of `generators`, array items to `generateSeo` function to support custom schema.
+Go to `app/server/app.js` and pass list of [generators](https://developers.quintype.com/quintype-node-seo/global.html#Generator "generators"), array items to `generateSeo` function to support custom schema.
 Eg:

 ```javascript